olavforland/analyzing_population_codes_using_snn/README.md

 available at [Stringer et al. (2018)](https://figshare.com/articles/dataset/Recordings_of_ten_thousand_neurons_in_visual_cortex_in_response_to_2_800_natural_images/6845348).

 ### Acknowledgements
-The code and experiements are based on that found in [Pehlevan-Group](https://github.com/Pehlevan-Group/sample_efficient_pop_codes).
+The code and experiements are based on those found in [Pehlevan-Group](https://github.com/Pehlevan-Group/sample_efficient_pop_codes).
 This provided a great starting point when I had no prior experience with the data set and little prior knowledge of the experiments.
+Thank you!

+Also, the implementation of the Spiking Neural Network (SNN) closely follows that found in this [Google Colab](https://colab.research.google.com/drive/1sLPjjMCmldwOxOQL5QPZMKqziVCBnga_?usp=sharing#scrollTo=2p3a39yvfA2M).
+With no prior knowledge of or experience with SNNs, they can be a pain to set up and fine tune.
+This repository made my live much better.
 Thank you!